Your Quick Guide To The Pregnancy Stages: How Your Body Will Change

 The next 40 weeks will be whimsically wonderful as you carry and nurture your baby inside!
 You are more ready and capable than you think.
 We have so much confidence in you so you should always have unabated confidence in yourself as well.
 You might feel unprepared and that’s okay.
 This is something new and changes will occur.
 However, as a mom-to-be, you are beautiful and strong and will, without a doubt, be able to handle these changes well.

-Because the changes are very much physical, both inward and outwardly, you will feel stress and exhaustion from time to time.
+Because the changes are very much physical during pregnancy stages, both inward and outwardly, you will feel stress and exhaustion from time to time.
 Your body will be adjusting to accommodate 2 people instead of only 1 and the next 9 months

 In addition to physical changes, you will be feeling some emotional duress as well, especially because your hormones will be supercharged during this time.
 So don’t be afraid when your emotions go through a roller coaster ride because it’s completely normal.
 From feeling anxiety to excitement, nervousness to joy.
 But still, you are in control even of how you think and feel therefore always focus on the positive as positive thoughts will keep you going and will affect your child for the better as well.

 You are not on your own and are the perfect person to foster your little one!

 Missing your period is one of the first changes you will directly notice, which is a sign that you’re pregnant.
 Congratulations!
 Your ovulation has stopped and your body will be adjusting greatly during this stage.
 As a result, your body will go through phases such as nausea or vomiting, also known as Morning Sickness, headaches, constipation, fatigue, heartburn, constant urination (more than normal) and tenderness of the breasts.